 Treatment depends on how much social anxiety disorder affects your ability to function in daily life.
-The two most common types of treatment for social anxiety disorder are psychotherapy (also called psychological counseling or talk therapy) or medications or both.
+The most common treatment for social anxiety disorder includes psychotherapy (also called psychological counseling or talk therapy) or medications or both.

 Psychotherapy improves symptoms in most people with social anxiety disorder.
 In therapy, you learn how to recognize and change negative thoughts about yourself and develop skills to help you gain confidence in social situations.

-In exposure-based cognitive behavioral therapy, you gradually work up to facing the situations you fear most.
+In exposure-based CBT, you gradually work up to facing the situations you fear most.
 This can improve your coping skills and help you develop the confidence to deal with anxiety-inducing situations.
 You may also participate in skills training or role-playing to practice your social skills and gain comfort and confidence relating to others.
 Practicing exposures to social situations is particularly helpful to challenge your worries.

 First choices in medications

 Though several types of medications are available, selective serotonin reuptake inhibitors (SSRIs) are often the first type of drug tried for persistent symptoms of social anxiety.
-Your doctor may prescribe paroxetine (Paxil) or sertraline (Zoloft).
+Your health care provider may prescribe paroxetine (Paxil) or sertraline (Zoloft).

 The serotonin and norepinephrine reuptake inhibitor (SNRI) venlafaxine (Effexor XR) also may be an option for social anxiety disorder.

-To reduce the risk of side effects, your doctor may start you at a low dose of medication and gradually increase your prescription to a full dose.
+To reduce the risk of side effects, your health care provider may start you at a low dose of medication and gradually increase your prescription to a full dose.
 It may take several weeks to several months of treatment for your symptoms to noticeably improve.

-Your doctor may also prescribe other medications for symptoms of social anxiety, such as:
+Your health care provider may also prescribe other medications for symptoms of social anxiety, such as: